gw-inux/Hydrogeological-Field-Methods/docs/10 Sites/03Viterbo.md

 The hydrogeological characterization of the outcropping rocks enabled to group the different formations into hydrogeological complexes.
 The main characteristics of the hydrogeological complexes recognized are given in Table 3.
 On the basis of this analysis, it concludes that the aquifer is constituted by the volcanic complexes, i.e., the lavas, pyroclastic and unconsolidated pyroclastic complexes.
 As a matter of fact, the volcanic and volcanoclastic rocks are characterized by high relative permeability, a significant thickness (generally from some meters to some tens of meters) and a more extensive outcropping in the area, occupying about 73% of the total basin area.
 These hydrogeological complexes of Pleistocene age are overlapped to Plio-Pleistocene and Cretaceous-Miocene sedimentary rocks grouped in the clayey-sandy-conglomeratic and marly-calcareous-arenaceous complexes (Figure 10).
 These latter two complexes are characterized by low relative permeability and define the lower limit of the volcanic aquifer.
 In the study area, the low permeable basement outcrops on the southern edge of the basin and in the central part (Figure 5) affecting the groundwater flow modalities of volcanic aquifer.

 The conceptual hydrogeological model has been reconstructed through the data concerning the wells and springs located in the basin and in its neighbourhood, the head of the water level of the gaining streams detected during the streamflow measurements and considering the limits of the low-permeable complexes.
 Using the data, it was possible to reconstruct the aquifer’s potentiometric surface which can be considered a mean surface on the piezometric levels of the period 1987-2004.
-It has chosen the contour level separation (50 m) in such a way to reduce the effects of the seasonal variations of piezometric level (generally less of few meters).
+It has chosen the contour level separation (50 m) in such a way to reduce the effects of the seasonal variations of piezometric level (generally less than few meters).

 *Table 3.
 From Baiocchi et al. 2008.
 Summary of the characteristics of the hydrogeological complexes identified.*